 3 Delicious Varieties

-Lake to Lake - $54 plus tax and ticketing fees
+Lake to Lake -

 Come discover the food and history of Madison, a unique place a governor once called "77 square miles surrounded by reality."
 This guided food tour allows you to explore downtown with ease and enjoy 5 to 7 unique food stops.
 Whether you are a native Madisonian, new to the city, or just visiting, this tour is a one-of-a-kind way to experience the heart of the city and visit Madison’s main attractions including Frank Lloyd Wright’s Monona Terrace, the State Capitol, State Street and the UW-Madison Memorial Union.